arachan/MyBatisJPTable/ReadMe.md

 2. gradlew build

 ## import.sql
-it make under table on H2 Database.
+it make a table underline on H2 Database.

 TableName : 町